 |

-According to the Border Guard, there is a possibility to change a room upon justified demand, depending on availability and safety reasons.[5]
+According to the Border Guard, it is possible to change room upon justified demand, depending on availability and safety reasons.[9]

-The term, literally translated as “arrests for foreigners”, replaced that of “pre-removal centres” as of 1 May 2014.
-These facilities impose more rigorous conditions of detention than guarded centres.[9]
-At of the end of 2024, there were 24 places in Przemyśl for men and women.[10]
+There is only one arrest for Foreigners centre in Przemyśl.
+As of the end of 2025, there were 24 places in Przemyśl for men and women.[10]
+80 people were placed there throughout 2025.[11]
 The building is single unit with a separate entrance.
-The facility is covered by video surveillance that includes residential cells, public areas and the outside area 24 hours per day.[11]
+The facility is covered by video surveillance that includes residential cells, public areas and the outside area 24 hours per day.[12]

-The Commissioner also pointed out that the very mode of placing foreigners in rigorous detention raises concerns.
-The risk that a foreigner may not adhere to the rules of their stay is considered to be a sufficient ground for placing in this type of facility.
+The Commissioner for Human Rights has pointed out that the very mode of placing third-country nationals in arrest for foreigners centres raises concerns.
+The risk that a person may not adhere to the rules of stay is considered to be a sufficient ground for placing in this type of facility.
 However, the concept of “risk” is vague.
-If it does not have to be assessed on the basis of the facts of a specific case, it may lead to abuse of detention.
+If it does not have to be assessed on the basis of the facts of a specific case, it may lead to abuse of detention.[15]

 Previously, the NPM analysed court decisions on the detention of foreigners in the Guarded Centre and Detention Centre for Foreigners in Przemyśl.
-It was found that, in some situations, sufficient arguments for doing so – bypassing the guarded centre – included crossing the border in violation of the law, lack of documents or the assumption that Poland was supposed to be a transit country for the foreigner.
-And it did not appear from the documentation that the persons actively resisted arrest or demonstrated in any way that they would not comply with the regulations of the guarded centre.
-According to the Commissioner, the risk of non-compliance with the rules of stay in a guarded centre should be real and examined on a case-by-case basis, based on the specific attitude and behaviour of the foreigner.[18]
+It found that arguments deemed sufficient to bypass guarded centres and place directly in the arrest for foreigners centre included crossing the border in violation of the law, lack of documents or the assumption that Poland was supposed to be a transit country for the person.
+It did not appear from the documentation that the persons actively resisted arrest or demonstrated in any way that they would not comply with the regulations of the guarded centre.
+According to the Commissioner, the risk of non-compliance with the rules of stay in a guarded centre should be real and examined on a case-by-case basis, based on the specific attitude and behaviour of the foreigner.[16]

 [1] Commissioner for Human Rights, Krajowy Mechanizm Prewencji KMP.572.6.2023.MD, Raport Krajowego Mechanizmu Prewencji Tortur z wizytacji Strzeżonego Ośrodka i Aresztu dla Cudzoziemców w Przemyślu, 12 January 2024, available in Polish here.